suzanamelomoraes/web-app-ts/notes.md

 - POST - /posts - create a new post
 - PUT - /posts/:id - update a post
 - DELETE - /posts/:id - delete a post

+### Two important rules for this project

+- in TS, all objects keys are strings
+- In JS (and therefore TS), all object keys are strings